AristidesAI/FaceDepth/paper.md

 ## Abstract

 We train a monocular depth model that resolves the fine relief of a human face, the eyelid crease, the nostril rim, the lip contour, the hairline, from a single photo and no depth sensor.
 General depth models learn from scenes and rooms, so they flatten faces into a smooth blob and discard the structure a face application depends on.
 FaceDepth distills a boundary-accurate high-resolution teacher, Depth Pro [6], into a DINOv2/DPT student, Depth Anything V2-Large [5], and supervises it with three losses derived from CelebAMask-HQ face parsing [11]: a foreground-restricted scale-and-shift-invariant term, a feature-weighted gradient term on the depth residual, and a boundary term that ties depth discontinuities to true feature edges.
 On 500 held-out CelebA-HQ faces the student cuts face-region scale-invariant error by 67% against its pretrained initialization, from 0.02764 to 0.00906.
 At matched edge density it reproduces the teacher's depth-edge structure with an F1 of 0.882 against the pretrained model's 0.717, a 23% gain, and both recall and precision rise.
-Teacher labeling, mask processing, and multi-resolution training to 910 pixels all run unattended on one Apple-silicon laptop, and the exported Core ML model runs at 40 fps on the same machine.
+Teacher labeling, mask processing, and multi-resolution training to 910 pixels, and the exported Core ML model runs at 40 fps on the same machine.

 ---